-As a follow up to the blog article September 2013, which was directed to students about having a terrible teacher, I thought I would write down my thoughts about how to be or not to be a terrible teacher.
+As a follow up to a blog article I wrote several years ago, which was directed to students about having a terrible teacher (reproduced here.), I thought I would write down my thoughts about how to be or not to be a terrible teacher.

 Teachers - Please understand that this page is meant to get your attention and to help you, not condemn you.
 All of us have rough semesters where we do not teach as well as we would like.
 I, personally, lost a close friend one summer and consequently had difficulty teaching, not being as effective as I would like to have been.
 But the point is, I learned from it and have since improved.
-I have even had one student change their major to math after being in my precalculus course.
-And I am sure I have helped many other students without knowing it.
+I am sure I have helped many students without knowing it but I am still learning too.
 I hope this page gives you some ideas on how you, also, can be a better teacher.

 How to be a terrible teacher